Top 10 Interview Questions & Answers | TCP/UDP

 Ans: The TCP packet format consists of these fields:

 Q10.
-List out some TCP/IP ports and protocols.
+List out common TCP/IP ports and protocols.

-Ans: I am listing some TCP/IP ports and protocols:
+Ans: I am listing out common TCP/IP ports and protocols:

 Subscribe us to receive more such articles updates in your email.